Want to fix your poor posture specifically rounder shoulders and forward? Then this quick read should be very helpful to you!

 While sleeping on the back is probably the best sleeping position for most of us, here are some tweaks that you can do no matter whether you like to sleep on the back, side or tummy.

-Sleeping on the side: Hold pillow between your knees which will relieve the hips and avoid them rotating inwards (also known as fetus position).
+Sleeping on the side: Hold a pillow between your knees.
+This will relieve the hips and avoid them rotating inwards (also known as fetus position).

-Sleeping on the back: Place a pillow under the knees and prevent your back from arching
+Sleeping on the back: Place a pillow under the knees which will prevent your back from arching.

 Sleeping on the tummy: Put a pillow under your hips to remove stress on the lower back